 A solar loan allows you to borrow money to buy your solar system outright.
 Unlike a lease, once you pay off the loan you own the system and can benefit from its electricity generation for as long as your system lasts.
 Be sure to check this out, as some panels last much longer than others and warranties can vary.
 As the owner, you also are responsible for system maintenance.

 Many solar loans are unsecuritized so you don’t need equity to get one or you’ll need to pledge your home as collateral, but you do need a fairly healthy credit score (usually a 650 FICO score or higher).

-To make solar loans competitive with solar leasing options, lenders that offer solar loans often sell $0-down1 options, with flexible repayment terms of five to 25 years and relatively low interest rates.
+To make solar loans competitive with solar leasing options, lenders that offer solar loans often sell $0-down options, with flexible repayment terms of five to 25 years and relatively low interest rates for qualified customers.
 Like a lease, by not paying money down, customers may be able to save money immediately, though this often varies based on the duration of the loan term.
 Unlike leases, since solar loan customers own the system, if qualified, they generally are able to receive applicable tax credits and local incentives directly.*Tax credits and local incentives vary and are subject to change.
 SunPower does not warrant, guarantee or otherwise advise its partners or customers about specific tax outcomes.
 Consult your tax advisor regarding the solar tax credit and how it applies to your specific circumstances.
 Please visit the dsireusa.org website for detailed solar policy information.

 During a home sale, homeowners may also be able to pay off their solar loans early or transfer the loan to the new buyer.

 In addition to solar-specific loans, it is also possible to pay for solar through traditional bank products such as home improvement loans, HELOCs, mortgages, refinancing, etc. However, these may require more effort depending on the familiarity of your bank with solar and often require more significant collateral and liens